TheSRCode/Github-Examples_SR/SR_Notes/Notes.md

 It is an application similar to Authy, MS Authenticator.
 For Authentication We can enable 2 step verification for our Github Account.
 It is a better to use Github Mobile, since it will provide easy access.

+####Personal Note
+I am unable to push changes on github through VS Code, since it is login with other account.
+Using Github Desktop to push changes.